 Is the truncation paradox a rare oddity or a generalized behavior?
-To our knowledge, the only work that tried to evaluate the likelihood of the truncation paradox is that of Plassmann and Tideman (1999); for three-candidate elections they focused on some voting rules amongst others some Condorcet consistent rules, some scoring rules (Borda, Antiplurality) and some iterative scoring rules (iterative Plurality, iterative Antiplurality).
+To our knowledge, the only work that has tried to evaluate the likelihood of the truncation paradox is that of Plassmann and Tideman (1999); for three-candidate elections they focused on certain voting rules that include, amongst others, some Condorcet consistent rules, some scoring rules (Borda, Antiplurality) and some iterative scoring rules (iterative Plurality, iterative Antiplurality).
 They based their calculations on the spatial model for drawing voting situations.
 In this paper, we do the same job for the whole family of scoring rules and scoring runoff rules in three-candidate elections both under the universal and the single-peaked domains.
-So, we characterize all the paradoxical situations and then compute the exact likelihood of the paradox.
-We perform our analysis under the assumption of Impartial Anonymous Culture (IAC) which is one of the well-known assumptions often used for such a study.
+Thus, we characterize all the paradoxical voting situations and then compute the exact likelihood of the paradox.
+We perform our analysis under the assumption of Impartial Anonymous Culture (IAC), which is one of the well-known assumptions often used for such a study.
 Under IAC, first introduced by Kuga and Hiroaki (1974) and later developed by Gehrlein and Fishburn (1976), each voting situation is assumed to be equally likely to occur.
-The likelihood of a given event is calculated with respect to the ratio between the number of voting situations in which the event is likely over the total number of possible voting situations.
-The number of voting situations associated with a given event can be reduced to the solutions of a finite system of linear constraints with rational coefficients.
-As recently pointed out in the social choice literature, the appropriate mathematical tools to find these solutions are the Ehrhart polynomials.
-The background of this notion and its connection with the polytope theory can be found in Gehrlein and Lepelley (2017, 2011) and Lepellev et al. (2008).
+The likelihood of a given event is calculated with respect to the ratio between the number of voting situations in which the event is likely and the total number of possible voting situations.
+The number of voting situations associated with a given event can be reduced to the solutions of a finite system of linear constraints with (or without) rational coefficients.
+As recently pointed out in the social choice literature, when one is dealing with rational coefficients, the appropriate mathematical tools to find these solutions are Ehrhart polynomials.
+The background to this notion and its connection with the polytope theory can be found in Gehrlein and Lepelley (2017, 2011) and Lepelley et al. (2008).
 This technique has been widely used in numerous studies analyzing the probability of electoral events in the case of three-candidate elections under the IAC assumption.
 In this paper, we will follow the technique initiated by Cervone et al. (2005) for our computations.
-We will say some few words on this technique in the appendices.
+We say some few words on this technique in the appendices.

 The rest of the paper is organized as follows: Section 2 is devoted to basic definitions.
-In Section 3, given a three-candidate election where voters have strict rankings, we characterize for all the one-shot and runoff scoring rule, all the voting situations vulnerable to the truncation paradox and then we compute the limiting probabilities.
+In Section 3, given a three-candidate election where voters have strict rankings, for all the one-shot and runoff scoring rules, we characterize all the voting situations vulnerable to the truncation paradox and then we compute the limiting probabilities.
 We do the same job in Section 4 by assuming that voters' preferences are single-peaked.
 Section 5 concludes.